opensearch-project/documentation-website/_security-plugin/configuration/ldap.md

 ## Advanced settings

-The advanced settings presented below are largely optional, but they can improve efficiency and performance for the LDAP-based authentication and authorization configuration.
+The advanced settings presented below are optional for an essential LDAP configuration.
+They can, however, improve efficiency and performance for the LDAP implementation.

 ### Control LDAP user attributes

 By default, the security plugin reads all LDAP user attributes and makes them available for index name variable substitution and DLS query variable substitution.
 If your LDAP entries have a lot of attributes, you might want to control which attributes should be made available.
 The fewer the attributes, the better the performance.

-Note that this setting is made in the authentication `authc` section of the config.yml file.
+Note that this setting is made in the `authc` section of the config.yml file.

 Name | Description
 :--- | :---